 Developing contracts and relationships

-The last activity of the service level management process is developing contacts and relationships.
-During the gathering of service level requirements from the customer and business, agreeing on the service levels and targets between the IT service provider and the business through SLAs, and agreeing on the service levels for the external services provided by suppliers and partners, contacts and relationships are developed regularly as a natural outcome of the Service Level management process.
+The last activity is developing contacts and relationships.
+During the gathering of service level requirements from the customer and business, agreeing on the service levels and targets between the IT service provider and the business through SLAs, and agreeing on the service levels for the external services provided by suppliers and partners, contacts and relationships are developed regularly as a natural outcome.

 If these nine activities are expertly conducted, the service level agreement process will be successful.
 Service level management is key to successful service design.
 According to ITIL course, if the Service Design stage of the ITIL Service Lifecycle is not accurately completed, it will not be possible to deploy a new or improved service through the rest of the ITIL Service Lifecycle.